rayzerbrain/rayzerbrain/README.md

 ### Languages
 Familiar with: C#, Java

+Acquainted with: Python

 Learning: SQL

-Please do not remind me of: Python